muratk3n/thirdwave/en/README.md

 I bet it's possible to derive some kind of law using basic chemistry that anything that can pack high amt of energy has to be, at that point a simple-molecular fuel.
-Like, basic chemistry would dictate that.
+As in basic chemistry would dictate that..
 And I wouldnt fuck with basic chemistry, physics.
-Just take those constraints as given and engineer around them.
-The base needs to be simple, bcz there'll be much engineering that goes on top if something ever becomes foundational tech, adding additional complexity anyway, so if the base is not simple enough the whole thing will collapse.
+Just take those constraints as given and work around them.
+The base needs to be simple, bcz there'll be much engineering that goes on top, adding more complexity, so if the base is not simple enough the whole thing will collapse.

 ---